nameisremus/beachPatrol/README.md

 Monitors Celery tasks to check if any have completed.
 If a task is finished, it retrieves the result and posts the summary and notes to the appropriate Discord channel.
 - `check_watchlist_results` (every 60 seconds)
 Checks a Redis list named watchlist_results for new Twitter Spaces marked as live and sends their summaries to the Discord channel.
-- `daily_govdigest_scheduler` (every minute)
+- `daily_scheduled_tasks` (every minute)
-Checks if it’s the scheduled time (e.g., 10:10 UTC) to automatically run the governance forum scraper with a specified timeframe and relevancy filter.
+Combines daily scheduling for both governance and Twitter digests:
+	- At 10:00 UTC, automatically runs the governance forum scraper.
+	- At 07:00 UTC, automatically runs the Twitter digest.

 ----------

 ### Folder Structure